 I realized then, that caring about the environment can be rooted in neighborhoods and families.
 I was reminded of the beauty of ways communities care for Planet Earth.

-The EcoPapel practices of showing care felt far removed from the trendy language of sustainability otherwise displayed in the Dubai Expo.
-Grassroots care, as shown by my father and by EcoPapel, are in harmony with one’s roots, everyday practices, and transmitted knowledge.
+The EcoPapel practices of showing care felt far removed from the trendy language of sustainability otherwise displayed at Dubai Expo.
+Grassroots care, as shown by my father and by EcoPapel, is in harmony with one’s roots, everyday practices and transmitted knowledge.
 For me, protecting our planet is a daily practice that is possible on small and large scales.

 I work at the Museum Mohammed VI for Water Civilization in Morocco.
 The Director is a professor in hydro-geology and often complains about the enormous amount of water that agriculture consumes in Morocco.

 As I was walking through the German pavilion at Dubai EXPO 2020, an innovative farming method caught my attention.
-It described itself as 100% local, 100% fresh, and most importantly requiring 95% less water caught my attention.
+It described itself as 100% local, 100% fresh, and most importantly requiring 95% less water.
 I learned from our guide that this method is used by restaurants in Berlin and thought this is a good solution to save water and the huge space required for agriculture.
-By providing a practical framework for sustainable agriculture, this innovative method can help farmers produce better crops, adapt to climate change, increase their productivity, set goals to achieve their sustainability performance and target investments to address their greatest risks.
+By providing a practical framework for sustainable agriculture, this innovative method can help farmers produce better crops, adapt to climate change, increase their productivity, set goals to achieve their sustainable performance and target investments to address their greatest risks.

 As I was walking through old Dubai one Thursday evening, I was struck by Shindagha’s contrasts and contradictions: the reconstructed traditional architecture contained modern boutiques.
 Its squares were filled with lively crowds but the window shutter suggested vacant buildings.
 Did anybody call this place home, with a bed to fall asleep in in the evening, when the last joys and sorrows of the day drifted away like water down the Creek?